The answer? – When you know (or can estimate) the distance to your target.

 - Pin 5 – 40 yards – Bottom Pin (Maximum effective range)

-So with a sight setup like this you have a pin to choose from (to aim with) that represents a good spectrum of your effective shooting range.
+So with a sight setup like this you have a pin to choose from (to aim with) that represents a good spectrum of your effective shooting range and anchor point.

 All you’d need to know then is the distance to your target and you can pick the correct pin to aim with so you’re set for an accurate shot.
 If you don’t know (or can’t estimate) the distance to target, the pins become largely useless.

-There’s a variation on the fixed pin bow sight that some people prefer called the single-pin.
-Single pin sights are easily adjustable out in the field, whereas adjusting the pins on a multi-pin bow sight is normally a fiddly job that requires loosening an adjustment screw.
+There’s a variation on the fixed pin bow sights that some people prefer called the single-pin.
+Single pin bow sights are easily adjustable out in the field, whereas adjusting the pins on a multi-pin bow sight is normally a fiddly job that requires loosening an adjustment screw.

 That’s not something you want to be doing whilst hunting.

-On a single pin, you set and test the sight at particular distances during practice and you then know from markings on an adjustment knob how far to adjust the dial to change the effective pin range.
+On a single pin bow sight, you set and test the sight at particular distances during practice and you then know from markings on an adjustment knob how far to adjust the dial to change the effective pin range.